ut-ims-robotics/open-tealeaf/README.md

 # OPEN-TeaLeaF
 ![Support logos](docs/support_logos.jpg)

-# ABOUT THE PROJECT
+# About the project

-The purpose of the “OPEN-TeaLeaF” project is to design portable and open teaching and learning kits (TeaLeaF kits).
+The purpose of the “OPEN-TeaLeaF” is to design portable and open teaching and learning kits (TeaLeaF kits).
 The kits make expensive equipment accessible to learners and promote hands-on learning experiences.
-By promoting time-sharing of robotic equipment, hundreds of pupils in Estonia and Austria can be engaged with a relatively conservative number of physical devices.
-“OPEN-TeaLeaF” conducts teacher workshops to ensure the didactic foundation empowers teachers to use the kits in their classes.
+By promoting time-sharing of robotic equipment, hundreds of pupils can be engaged with a relatively conservative number of physical devices.
+“OPEN-TeaLeaF” offers teacher workshops to ensure the didactic foundation empowers teachers to use the kits in their classes.

 [OPEN-TeaLeaF WEBSITE](https://open-tealeaf.eu/)

 The OPEN-TeaLeaF activity is supported by EIT Manufacturing co-funded by the European Union.

-# PROJECT DOCUMENTATION
+# OPEN-TeaLeaF educational units

-## Learning kit contents
+## Hardware

 | <img src="docs/kit_et.jpg" alt="Estonian learning kit" height="300" /> | <img src="docs/kit_at.jpg" alt="Austrian learning kit" height="300" /> |
 |:---:|:---:|